-For existing data providers, work to fill site information gaps can only be proposed for sites that are in the NGWMN Monitoring Location Registry at the time of the proposal due date.
+For existing data providers, work to fill site information gaps can only be proposed for sites that are in the NGWMN Monitoring Location Registry on the closing date of the funding opportunity.
 A table of sites for which work is proposed must be included in the proposal and should include the NGWMN ID for each site.

-New data providers can propose work that they know will need to be done at all sites prior to entry into the NGWMN.
+New data providers can propose work for year two of a two-year proposal that they know will need to be done at all sites prior to entry into the NGWMN.
 The specific sites do not need to be listed, since they have not been selected yet.